 As elections continue to become more expensive, competitive candidates are increasingly turning to funding sources outside of their state.

-Read more about the impact of political action committees on elections, and get the facts every week by signing up for our newsletter.
+Read more about elections in the US, the impact of political action committees on elections, and get the facts every week by signing up for our newsletter.

 If campaigns have leftover money after election day, they can use the money to pay off leftover expenses, transfer the money to party committees or future campaign committees (such as if they run in future elections), donate money to charity, gift the money to anyone outside of immediate family, among other things.